docker/docs/engine/security/https.md

 enable TLS by specifying the `tlsverify` flag and pointing Docker's `tlscacert` flag to a trusted CA certificate.

-In the daemon mode, it will only allow connections from clients authenticated by a certificate signed by that CA. In the client mode, it will only connect to servers with a certificate signed by that CA.
+In the daemon mode, it only allows connections from clients authenticated by a certificate signed by that CA. In the client mode, it only connects to servers with a certificate signed by that CA.

 > Advanced topic
 >